probmods/probmods2/exercises/03-conditioning.md

 ## Exercise 2: Computing marginals

-Use the rules for computing probabilities to compute the marginal distribution on return values from these WebPPL programs
+Use the rules for computing probabilities to compute the marginal distribution on return values from these WebPPL programs by hand (use `viz()` to check your answers):

 ~~~~
 Infer({method: "enumerate"}, function() {